Analysis of a Snuff Video

 The video also shows the blood projected upwards which is not consistent with the essentially horizontal bullet trajectory

-A perforating bullet wound of the head with a great amount of projected blood and tissue will most likely cause a head to rotate forward, not backwards as shown.
+Head rotates backwards - A perforating bullet wound of the head with a great amount of projected blood and tissue will most likely cause a head to rotate forward, not backwards as shown.

 Discussion

-A wound ballistics phenomenon not generally understood is that when a bullet perforates a filled container, the "jet" of projected material (blood and soft tissue) out of the exit hole can be sufficient in momentum to push the container (the head) towards -- not away from -- the shooter.
-This was demonstrated in a famous experiment by the Nobel Physicist Louis Alvarez who recorded it on 8mm film.
-Click on the images to see a video of the film.
+A wound ballistics phenomenon not generally understood is that when a bullet perforates a filled container, the "jet" of projected material (blood and soft tissue) out of the exit hole can be sufficient in momentum to push the container (the head) towards - not away from - the shooter.

 There are several other defects in the video all of which indicate that this was a staged scene, not a real homicide.
 With the increasing availability of high tech video production and editing and digital enhancement tools I believe we will see more (and better) such staged homicide scenes on the internet.